space to think

 It’s written for the reality of educational life - the pressure, the pace, the relational complexity, without pretending any of it is simple.
 It takes seriously the inner life of the person doing the work, not just the work itself.

 And it is small enough to actually read.
 To carry in a bag, keep on a desk and return to between meetings.
-Because the best resource is the one you actually use.
+Because the best resource is the one you use.

 Small in size and large in intention.